Danchyg1337/my-cv/index.md

 <p style="float:right">
 <h3>PolyDivider</h3>

-Worked as C++ developer on PolyDivider plugin for Mike Udin.
+Worked as C++ developer on PolyDivider (Cinema4D) plugin for Mike Udin.
+All the work was done using C++ and Maxon SDK.
 Responsible for keeping this project up to date.
 Code is on my github private repository.
 </p>